About Devkund Waterfall Trek

 - Avoid visiting the waterfalls on the weekend expect 2000 to 3000 tourists to be present on the weekend during the rainy season.
-More the crowds, more the chances of accidents.
+More the crowds, the more the chances of accidents.

 - Start your trek early during the day, and it usually rains more during the second half of the day.

 - The locals have placed a large rope as a boundary marking for a safe zone.
-Please don't rely on it too much as it can shift due to water currents, winds, and crowd using its support to stand in the pool below.
-Stay few feet away from the rope for your safety.
+Please don't rely on it too much as it can shift due to water currents, winds, and crowds using its support to stand in the pool below.
+Stay a few feet away from the rope for your safety.
 Also, swimming ahead of the rope is prohibited, and tourists will be fined.

 8. Best time to visit Devkund Waterfall?